ghiscoding/remove-glob/README.md

 Usage:
   remove [paths..] [options]  Remove all items recursively

-Positionals:
+Arguments:
-  paths               directory or file paths to remove                                 [string]
+  paths               directory or file paths to remove                                           [string..]

 Options:
-      --cwd           Directory to resolve from (default ".")                           [string] --dryRun        Show which files/dirs would be deleted but without actually re... [boolean] --glob          Glob pattern(s) to find which files/dirs to remove                [array] --stat          Show the stats of the items being removed                         [boolean] --verbose       If true, it will log each file or directory being removed         [boolean]
+      --cwd           Directory to resolve from (default ".")                                     [string] -d, --dryRun        Show which files/dirs would be deleted but without actually removing them   [boolean] -g, --glob          Glob pattern(s) to find which files/dirs to remove                          [array] -s, --stat          Show the stats of the items being removed                                   [boolean] -v, --verbose       If true, it will log each file or directory being removed                   [boolean] -h, --help          Show help                                                                   [boolean] -v, --version       Show version number                                                         [boolean]

-Default options:
-  -h, --help          Show help                                                         [boolean] -v, --version       Show version number                                               [boolean]
 ```

 Remove files or directories.
 Note: on Windows globs must be **double quoted**, everybody else can quote however they please.